WMD-group/polytype/README.md

 ## Ising model / Genetic algorithm (Zhenzhu Li)

 Python codes to search for high or low energy stacking sequences.
+(Also integrated into the IsingHamilotian_GA.ipynb file)

 ## Structure collections